liamthobrien/final-summative/README.md

 **Introduction and Literature Review**

 Global wheat yield data show both strong spatial and temporal patterns.
 Ray et al. (2012) analysed crop yields from 1961 to 2008 and found widespread stagnation despite overall growth.
 This revealed spatial heterogeneity that justifies cross-country correlation studies.
 Our group extended this to 2023 using the same FAOSTAT source, adding 15 years of data to our analysis.

-Baldos and Hertel (2014) showed that productivity growth in major producers shapes international trade and food security for net importers, directly motivating our question: do yields in top producers (China, India, Russia, USA, France) correlate with yields in major importers (Egypt, Algeria, Indonesia, Brazil, Japan)?
+Baldos and Hertel (2014) showed that productivity growth in major producers shapes international trade and food security for net importers, directly motivating our interest in whether global yield dynamics and shared structural factors can generate correlated yield patterns across economically significant producers and importers.

 Conforti (2004) demonstrated that international process changes can influence and be transmitted to domestic markets.
 Whilst Evenson and Gollin (2003) showed that agricultural technologies diffused globally through research networks.
 Moreover, these studies suggest that correlations, if present, could reflect either market price effects or patterns of technology transfer.

 Lobell and Burke (2010) endorse regression models for yield prediction but warn of omitted-variable bias and non-stationarity.
 Our data suggest that this may be influenced by geopolitics, climate change, and international relations.
 We filtered the dataset to include only 164 countries with data completeness of 80% or higher to exclude outliers, as this was not the focus of the data.
 Ray et al. (2015) found that climate explains one-third of global yield variability.
 Since our dataset lacks climate controls, we acknowledge this as a key limitation when interpreting correlations.

-In our research, we apply correlation and regression analysis to 1961-1923 wheat yields to test producer-importer relationships, whilst also recognising that observed patterns may reflect global trends rather than direct influence.
+In our research, we apply correlation and regression analyses to wheat-yield data from 1961 to 2023 to examine global yield dynamics and assess whether incorporating information from countries with similar yield patterns improves predictive performance, while recognising that observed correlations may reflect shared global trends rather than direct causal influence.

 **Data Cleaning**